Get exclusive member benefits & effect social change. Join Today

 There are rare risks specific to VP shunting that can be serious and potentially life-threatening if left untreated, including:

-Fever, headache, abdominal pain, fatigue, and a spike in blood pressure levels can indicate an infection or a malfunction of the shunt.
+Fever, headache, abdominal pain, fatigue, and a spike in blood pressure levels, or having the same symptoms that were present when the shunt was initially placed, can indicate an infection or a malfunction of the shunt.
 Notify your doctor immediately if these signs and symptoms develop.
 According to the University of Chicago, infection is most common in the first few weeks after a shunt placement.

 Shunting is successful in reducing pressure in the brain in most people.
 VP shunts are likely to require replacement after several years, especially in small children.
-The average lifespan of an infant’s shunt is 2 years.
-Adults and children over the age of 2 may not need a shunt replacement for 8 or more years.
-Shunts systems require frequent monitoring and follow-up.
+The average lifespan of an infant’s shunt is two years.
+Adults and children over the age of 2 may not need a shunt replacement for eight or more years.
+Shunt systems require frequent monitoring and follow-up.
 Complications that may occur with shunt systems include:

 Written by: Erica Roth

 Medically reviewed on: Aug 28, 2017: Suzanne Falck, MD